weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-clip.md

 #### Example

-This configuration enables `multi2vec-clip`, sets it as the default vectorizer, and sets the parameters for the Transformers Docker container, including setting it to use `multi2vec-clip:sentence-transformers-clip-ViT-B-32-multilingual-v1` image and to disable CUDA acceleration.
+This configuration enables `multi2vec-clip`, sets it as the default vectorizer, and sets the parameters for the Docker container, including setting it to use `multi2vec-clip:sentence-transformers-clip-ViT-B-32-multilingual-v1` image and to disable CUDA acceleration.

 ```yaml
 version: '3.4'